 God Is A Gentleman; He Does Not Force Himself On Anyone!

 God offers the gift of salvation; it is your choice to accept it or not?

 Would you like to know where you are going once you die?
-If you accept the free gift of salvation, you will know for sure.
+If you accept the gift of salvation, you will know for sure.